 - The model catches 73% of the customers who will actually churn

-Local Russian telecom operator wanted to improve their client satisfaction and prevent the clients to leave to competing companies.
+A local Russian telecom operator wanted to improve their client satisfaction and prevent the clients to leave for competing companies.

-They asked us to develop churn prediction model with automated gathering of the data from different database sources.
-The output of the model was probability of leaving of the client.
+They asked us to develop a churn prediction model with an automated gathering of the data from different database sources.
+The output of the model was the probability of leaving of the client’s churn.

 We used machine learning models powered with the historical data, that client provided to predict future churn as accurately as possible.
 The deployment model is showing valuable figures daily.

 The ML-powered model aims to tell you what is the probability of this or that client leaving your business within a specified period.